 (iii) payment of the cost of reproducing copies of documents requested.

 (c) Inspection by Directors.
-Every director shall have the absolute right at any reasonable time to inspect all books, records, and documents of the Association and the physical properties owned or controlled by the Association.
-The right of inspection by a director includes the right to make extracts and a copy of relevant documents at the expense of the Association.
+Every Director shall have the absolute right at any reasonable time to inspect all books, records, and documents of the Association and the physical properties owned or controlled by the Association.
+The right of inspection by a Director includes the right to make extracts and a copy of relevant documents at the expense of the Association.

 10. Insurance.